Technical Cofounder Equity vs Fractional CTO

 Consider the impact on future fundraising and team building

-My Thoughts on Technical Cofounder Equity
+My Experience: Technical Cofounder Equity vs Fractional CTO

 Technical cofounders often undervalue their contribution because they're passionate about building.
 But remember: without the technical foundation, there's no product to sell, no company to scale, no value to create.
 Your equity should reflect the fundamental importance of your role.
+However, Fractional CTOs provide this same value without the equity complexity.